Best Podcast Hosting Platforms for Creators in 2026

 What shows up across the current market

 Common pricing models in this category include Free plan + paid tiers, Flat monthly fee, Per-episode, and Freemium.
-Deployment patterns represented here include Cloud.
-Operating-system coverage across the current listings includes Web, iOS, and Android.
+Tools in this category are available as Cloud.
+Platform support across the current listings includes Web, iOS, and Android.

 How we selected these tools